unrealisticfaces/site-blocker/README.md

 ```
 ### Step 3
 ```
-Create shortcut and paste it to startup
+Create shortcut and paste it to startup (client-side)
 ```
 ### Step 4
 ```